 This change in positive language starts with teachers.
 Use growth mindset when talking about your own skills and lessons you are modeling.
 “This lesson will really give us a chance to explore some challenging problems.”
 OR “I thought this part was a bit tricky at first, but once I figured it out, it made a lot of sense!”

 Put the positive language around your room.
 Make it a part of the culture with growth mindset posters.

 Teaching Growth Mindset Resources

 Over the years I have used books and other resources to teach growth mindset and I will share some of my favorites with you, plus in the subscriber library you can download a sampler of my favorite growth mindset bundle.

 - Growth Mindset Bulletin Board Posters and more

 - And course The Brain Power Tee

 Standardized tests and progress monitoring scores can frustrate some children.
 They simply see a number below grade level or where they want to be.
 Don’t talk about scores.
 Instead, focus on growth.
 A fourth grader reading at a first grade level in the fall and third grade level in the spring is not a failure.
 That is a substantial growth that should be celebrated just as much (if not more) than the student that’s met standards from grade one!

 Show the graphs and charts trending upward and tell your students how far they have come.
-Give them brag tags to show off and rejoice in their successes.
+Give them award certificate tags to show off and rejoice in their successes.